rushilsingh/rushilsingh/README.md

 ## About
-Experienced quality-oriented software engineer working on cybersecurity and piracy disruption solutions for video content.
+Experienced quality-oriented software engineer working on Cybersecurity, Anti-piracy and Addressable Advertising for video content.
 ## Career

 ### Professional Experience